-Malia Obama Lands ‘Hollywood’ Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter
+Malia Obama Lands Hollywood Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter

-Malia Obama is looking forward to life after the White House — and things are looking up in a big way.
+Malia Obama is looking forward to life after the White House, and things are looking up in a big way.

-Barack and Michelle’s oldest daughter accepted an internship with Hollywood producer, Harvey Weinstein.
-The former first daughter has wasted no time getting her feet wet on civilian soil and a film great has taken notice, according to Page Six reporting.
+Barack and Michelle’s oldest daughter accepted an internship with Hollywood producer Harvey Weinstein.
+The former first daughter has wasted no time getting her feet wet on civilian soil, and a film great has taken notice, according to Page Six reporting.

-Malia is 18 and finished her high school journey months ago.
+Malia is 18, and she finished her high school journey months ago.
 The news that she is focusing on Hollywood is not all that surprising, according to Us Weekly.
 She spent time at a noted fashion house and on the sets of TV productions.

 Last summer, Malia Obama interned in Williamsburg with Lena Dunham’s Girls a short time after turning 17.
 She was snapped on the HBO set facilitating things and getting coffee for the cast and crew.
-The summer before her Girls internship, Malia was selected for an apprenticeship with the Steven Spielberg’s production film Extant, starring Halle Berry.
+The summer before her Girls internship, Malia was selected for an apprenticeship on the Steven Spielberg production of the film, Extant, starring Halle Berry.

 Malia Obama to intern with Harvey Weinstein in New York https://t.co/y3WLMofchm pic.twitter.com/AeDoEwBPYv